 So in order to make this new change easy to follow and something that will actually work, here is my plan.
 Give this to anyone that is ready to start anew.
 It is not fancy.
 It does not promise you 25 pounds in 2 weeks, in either weight loss or strength gain.
 This can be followed by just about anyone who is willing to do what is necessary.

-Get the book Starting Strength.
-Learn basic form - how to squat, press, bench press and deadlift.
-Follow Mark’s recommendations for learning the lifts.
-Mark is a friend of mine.
-Mark is also the best resource anyone has on beginners learning how to do the lifts and do them correctly.
+If you have no lifting experience and need to learn basic form, get the book Starting Strength.
+Learn how to squat, press, bench press and deadlift.
 Do this for 3 months.
 Don’t change your diet.
 Don’t add in anything.
 Don’t take out anything.
-Just do this.
 Besides the lifting, I want everyone to do the Agile 8 EVERY SINGLE day.
 Doesn’t matter when you do it, just do it.
-In summary: get the book Starting Strength, do Agile 8.
+In summary: get the book Starting Strength if needed, do Agile 8.
 (Total investment $9.99 kindle or $24 hard copy.)

 Develop great eating habits.
 All diets suck unless they are based on habits.
 Losing weight is great but only smart, habit-fueled people can keep the weight off.
 And not ruin their lives in the process.
 Cutting and bulking are horrible ways of teaching you nothing.
 Smart eating habits make everything easy.
 To make things simple, I’ve taken some knowledge and condensed it into 6 easy steps.